 Timing: Before and during construction.

 Responsibility: PG&E would be responsible for the implementation of these measures.
-DTSC would be responsible for ensuring compliance.
-Significance after Mitigation: Conducting preconstruction surveys for desert tortoises, developing and following avoidance and minimization measures, and implementing the desert tortoise provisions of the PBA, would reduce the impact on the species to a less-than-significant level.
+DTSC following avoidance and minimization measures, and implementing the desert tortoise provisions of the PBA, would reduce the impact on the species to a lessthan-significant level.